Eli Apple: College career

 Apple enrolled at Ohio State in January 2013 as a five-star prospect (ESPN 150) and was rated as high as the No. 11 prospect nationally on the ESPN 150.
 He was also rated as the No. 1 overall prospect in New Jersey and No. 6 cornerback prospect nationally by 247sports.
 He redshirted as a true freshman and went on to play in 2014 as a redshirt freshman.
 He played in the 2015 Sugar Bowl and the 2015 College Football Playoff National Championship.
 In his second season with the Buckeyes, he was the Defensive MVP.
+In the National Championship Game, Apple intercepted Oregon quarterback Marcus Mariota on the games final play.
+This interception prevented Mariota from clinching the all-time lowest interception record, which had stood until that moment.

 Professional career

 Pre-draft

 On January 4, 2016, Apple announced his decision to forgo his remaining eligibility and enter the 2016 NFL draft.
 Apple attended the NFL Scouting Combine and completed the majority of combine drills before suffering cramps.
 He finished with the tenth fastest time in the 40-yard dash among all participating players at the NFL Combine.

 On March 11, 2016, Apple attended Ohio State's pro day, but opted to stand on his combine numbers and only performed the short shuttle, three-cone drill, and positional drills.
 Apple had pre-draft visits with multiple teams, including the Buffalo Bills, San Francisco 49ers, and Tennessee Titans.
 At the conclusion of the pre-draft process, Apple was projected to be an early to mid-first round pick by NFL draft experts and scouts.
 He was ranked the third best cornerback prospect in the draft by DraftScout.com, was ranked the fourth best cornerback by NFL analyst Mike Mayock, and was ranked the sixth best defensive back by Sports Illustrated.